Nicole Byrne, LMFT

 🚫 You’re looking for a quick fix.

-🚫 You’re not ready to get honest about what’s not working.
+🚫 You’re not ready to look at what’s underneath the pattern

 What Happens If Nothing Changes?